liquinlab/elm-smile/docs/views.md

 - Did you use any tools to help you complete the task? (e.g., calculator, notes, browser extensions, AI tools, other)

+If you want this to be the last view in the study you can set the `setDone` meta field.

 ```js
 // put this at the top of the file
 import DeviceSurvey from '@/builtins/device_survey/DeviceSurveyView.vue'